 When markets tank, it’s tempting to stop the losses – sell what isn’t doing well, and sit on the sidelines until things start to look better.
 But the evidence suggests that sitting on the sidelines – even just for a week – can have long-term negative effects.
 The chart below shows how much wealth an investor would lose if they exited the market the day after each of the 20 worst days, and then re-entered the market after the specified amount of time.
 Staying on the sidelines for even just one week meant the loss of $846 compared to staying invested (on an initial investment of $1,000).

 If we had a crystal ball, we would have known the stock market was going to decline in February, bottom near the end of March, and then rebound.
 What would our advice have been then?
-Of course, we would have gotten rid of stocks in February, then gotten back in at the end of March.
-But, we didn’t know that.
-Our advice to stay invested in someone’s chosen stock/bond allocation wasn’t because we were predicting the rebound would occur soon.
-It was based on data – some of the data that is in the two graphs above.
+Of course, we would have gotten rid of stocks in February and gotten back in at the end of March.
+But we didn’t know that.
+Our advice to investors to stay invested in their chosen stock/bond allocation wasn’t because we were predicting the rebound would occur soon.
+It was based on data.
+Some of the data that is in the two graphs above.

 We never will know when the next bear market is going to occur, and neither does anyone else.
-We also don’t know how long the next bear market will last, nor do we know how long this new bull market will last.
+We also don’t know how long the next bear market will last.
+Nor do we know how long this new bull market will last.
 If you’re talking to an advisor who is predicting with certainty the next bear market, and is offering investment advice based on that prediction, run the other way.
 You can have a better investment experience than that.
 Create a financial plan with help from a professional.
 Form specific financial goals.
-Choose an investment strategy based on those goals, along with your time horizon and your own personal tolerance for risk.
-Then, hang on and lean in to the guidance of an investment advisor.
-It can be really freeing to let go of anxiety, fear or uncertainty that comes with timing the markets, or navigating the investment world on your own.
+Choose an investment strategy based on those goals, your time horizon, and your personal tolerance for risk.
+Then hang on — and lean in to the guidance of an investment advisor.
+It can be really freeing to let go of anxiety, fear, or uncertainty that comes with timing the markets or navigating the investment world on your own.